How we score programs

 - How it's run.
 Communication, scheduling, ice-time discipline, refunds.

 - Development & coaching.
-How much did your player actually learn?
+How much did your player actually learn, and was the program comprehensive enough on its own?

 - Playing-time fairness.
 How were ice-time decisions made?